US STOCKS-Wall St rallies on China stimulus ahead of tech earnings

 favoring advancers.

-new low; the Nasdaq Composite recorded 37 new highs and 43 new
+low; the Nasdaq Composite recorded 37 new highs and 43 new lows.

 below the 6.3 billion daily average for the month to date,